tomershafir/sort-seastar/README.md

 ## Requirements

-- The system should have at least 2X of the original file size free space available.
+- The system should have at least 2X of the original file size free storage space available.
 - The original file shouldn't be modified concurrently.
 Doing so is undefined behaviour.

 ## Improvements